auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 continuation will reveal the plaintext of the password directly, as it is needed throughout the key-stretching process.
-In other cases, such as PBKDF2's classic mode of operation, such a continuation must reveal a hashed version of the password with no key stretching applied.
+In other cases, such as PBKDF2's classic mode of operation, such a continuation must reveal a hashed version of the password with no key stretching applied, if not the plaintext of the password itself.

 A synchronization point is a continuation whose most efficient cracking attack costs almost as much _per guess_ as the work required to create that